12 min read

 The good news is that that is unlikely to happen.
 Setting boundaries rarely goes as badly as we expect, especially not in the long term.
 Most of the things we fear are:

-A) The things we most need to do
+1. The things we most need to do

-B) Never as bad as we expect.
+2. Never as bad as we expect.

-Check out this post for more on that.
+Check out this post for more information.

 You're playing a long game, though - which means you don't need to turn your life upside down all at once.
 The trick is to choose small, manageable wins that will create a snowball of boundary confidence.

-Whenever you confidently state a boundary aloud, you get a little hit of agency dopamine, training your brain to enjoy it.
+Whenever you confidently state a boundary aloud, you get a dopamine hit, which trains your brain to enjoy it.
 Over time, you learn to feel good about taking control of your choices, which will become easier.
+You can choose an easy one and practice saying it aloud before setting it into action or talking to anyone.
+Which brings me to…

-Step five: Communicate with love
+Step 5: Communicate with love

 Boundaries are about love.
 Love for yourself and love for others.
-Remember: when you don't have a clear idea about where you start and another person ends up, you don't love them enough to grant them accountability and the chance to grow.
+When you are clear about where you start and end, you love others enough to give them accountability for their choices and the opportunity to grow.
+That means when we communicate our boundaries, they need to come from a place of love, not anger or frustration.

 You can't change others.
 This isn't about their behaviour or choices - it's about yours and what you're willing to do, accept or take responsibility for.
+Boundaries are uniquely you.
+They reflect your values and policies, which doesn't make them objectively 'right' - it just makes them right for you.

 That means it's essential to stay in our sphere of responsibility when we make requests of others or let them know what we've decided to do.